 Furikake Fries Ingredients

-• Potatoes: You’ll need two large potatoes for this recipe.
-I like using earthy russet potatoes (or Yukon Gold for a little buttery sweetness) – but feel free to use what you have handy in the pantry.
-Slice the peeled potatoes into sticks that are around the midway point between fast-food fries and steak fries for the best crispy exterior and fluffy interior.
+• Potatoes: I use two large potatoes for this recipe.
+Either earthy russet potatoes – or Yukon Gold for a little buttery sweetness.
+Slice the peeled potatoes into sticks around the midway point between fast-food fries and steak fries for the best crispy exterior and fluffy interior.

 • Olive Oil: I’m using first press extra virgin olive oil.
-And you only need two tablespoons!
+Just two tablespoons!
 One for cooking the potatoes in the oven.
-And one to help your furikake stick to the fries before serving.
+And one to help the furikake seasoning stick to the fries before serving.

-• Furikake: This is the main flavor going onto the fries.
+• Furikake: This is the Japanese seasoning mix.
 It’s glorious!
-Now, if you’re keeping it easy in your kitchen, just pick up a furikake mix at an Asian grocery store.
-But I’ve also got an easy furikake recipe if you want to make your own.
-When making homemade furikake, the toughest ingredient to track down might be the bonito flakes – but you can grab katsuobushi on Amazon.
+Either pick up a furikake mix at an Asian grocery store or make my easy furikake recipe at home.
+When making homemade furikake, the toughest ingredient to track down might be the bonito flakes – but they’re fairly easy to find online.

-• Salt and Pepper: You can use fresh cracked pepper if you’d like.
-But there’s no need to get fancy.
-The stuff from the pepper shaker works just fine as well.
-I’d recommend using kosher salt if you have it handy.
-The larger salt crystals make it tougher to oversalt your fries.
+• Salt and Pepper: I recommend using kosher salt if it’s handy.
+The larger salt crystals make it tougher to oversalt food.
 Flaky sea salt would be a good option too.
-If you go with table salt, use it sparingly – and taste as you go.
+Table salt works, but use it sparingly – and taste as you go.

 raw sliced potatoes